-- Fosters the ability to aggressively pursue product differentiation
+- Foster the ability to aggressively pursue product differentiation

-- Enables the pursuit of low costs in production to increase value
+- Enable the pursuit of low costs in production to increase value

-- Avoids the trap of focusing just on conventional business strategy goals
+- Avoid the trap of focusing just on conventional business strategy goals

 The Blue Ocean Strategy Canvas and the Value Curve

-The thinking that took place to move through Visualization, the Four Actions and the ERRC Grid are manifest in the Strategy Canvas.
+The thinking that took place to move through Visualization, the Four Actions, and the ERRC Grid is manifest in the Strategy Canvas.
 The Blue Ocean strategy canvas is a diagnostic tool and a framework for action that helps market researchers ask the right questions for supporting the development of a competitive strategy.

 Each strategy canvas depicts a value curve that is unique to the niche product or service.
 The value curve is a graphic depiction of the prospective, envisioned relative performance of a new product, service or start-up as shown against the traditional competitive factors in the industry.

 - The strategy canvas can be used to identify the various elements present in an industry and to better understand how to compete differently based on those and new blue ocean elements.

 - The strategy canvas can be used to support efforts to reorient from a focus on competitors and existing customers, which is a common failing of start-ups and to hone in on alternatives and noncustomers.